macmanes-lab/DoveParentsRNAseq/README.md

 The data, scripts, and resutls are oranzied in the following manner:

+- [R](https://github.com/macmanes-lab/DoveParentsRNAseq/tree/master/R): contains custom functions and themes that are used by multiple anlaysis files
 - [analysis](https://github.com/macmanes-lab/DoveParentsRNAseq/tree/master/analysis): contains .R scripts that are executed by snakemake live
 - [figures](https://github.com/macmanes-lab/DoveParentsRNAseq/tree/master/figures): contains images and illustrations
 - [metadata](https://github.com/macmanes-lab/DoveParentsRNAseq/tree/master/metadata): contains files with biological descriptions of samples or genes